 Long / Short understand the difference in your style trading long versus short.

-Velocity helps you understand the impact of getting back into the market quickly after closing a trade.
+Time Between Trades helps you understand the impact of getting back into the market quickly after closing a trade.
 This helps to understand how long emotional attachment to a previous trade lasts.
 It shows the difference in your trading metrics based on the length of time from a trade close to the next trade open.

 Duration compares your shorter term to your longer term trading.
 Look to see if your day trading is outperforming your swing trading for example.
 Underperformance in the short duration trades may also indicate that stops are being set too tight.